Aussie Brunette Beauty Madison Gordon Shows Off Killer Curves In New Photograph

 Other fans used words and phrases like “absolutely stunning,” “smoking hot,” “truly gorgeous,” “incredibly beautiful,” and “obsessed with you,” to praise the brunette bombshell.

 Prior to sharing the rainbow bikini snap, Madison wowed her fans with another hot picture where she could be seen rocking a Prussian-blue bra that she teamed with a pair of matching French knickers.
-The revealing outfit allowed the model to show off her enviable figure and titillate her fans, so much so that the pic garnered more than about 500 comments soon after going live.
+The revealing outfit allowed the model to show off her enviable figure and titillate her fans, so much so that the pic garnered nearly 500 comments soon after going live.

 Fellow Instagram model Tawny Jordan and Rachel Bush also liked the picture to show appreciation and support for the hottie.